jcordes73/DO080/setup/README.md

     * git push -u origin master
   * On master copy DO080 contents to have scripts, dockerfiles and json files for demos

-[will OSE be able to use just a folder inside the git repo?]
+Q: will OSE be able to use just a folder inside the git repo?
+A: No, app has to be alone as S2I expects pom.xml to be in the root project folder.